ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Shadow the Hedgehog and Sonic Heroes have an abnormal aspect ratio.
 You need to either enable "Stretch to Window" or enable "Crop" in `Graphics -> Advanced` if using Force 16:9 option
 7. My screen explodes with weird textures everywhere
 * Do not use the Dolphin `Graphics Mods` -> `Bloom Removal` feature.
 Instead use the included Gecko Code if you want No Bloom
+8. My Wii / Wii U shuts down when loading a stage (Nintendont)
+* You need to use a version of Nintendont that supports Oversized Images.
+Double check you are loading the one recommended with the version of the mod you downloaded.

 ## Credits
 * dreamsyntax | Lead Developer | for starting this project/everything